gruni-art/nodejs-hello-world-gruniart/README.md

 Open a web browser and browse to http://long-temple-164810.appspot.com/

-The page will show: 'Hello, world!'
+The page will show: 'Hello, Lana Gruni!'

 Congratulations!
 Your app has been deployed.
 The default URL of your app is long-temple-164810.appspot.com  Click the URL to visit it.